fkie-cad/squid/README.md

 However, it can only run single-threaded Linux user-space applications that are written in C.
 The source of the target _must_ be available because `squid` only supports binaries that have been compiled with a specific set of flags.
 This makes `squid` unsuitable for blackbox fuzzing.
-Instead, it was built to augment greybox fuzzing with advanced crash oracles.
+Instead, it was built to augment greybox fuzzing.
 It is encouraged to combine `squid` with native fuzzers to achieve both, high throughput and enhanced bug detection.

 ## Demo